DEGIRO vs Saxo Bank

 • Also offers stocks, options, bonds, warrants, leveraged products.

-• Sufficient for a standard two- or three-fund portfolio.
+• Sufficient for a standard two- or three-fund UCITS portfolio.

 Saxo Bank

-• Broad UCITS ETF coverage including niche and factor ETFs.
+• Broad UCITS ETF coverage including niche, factor, and thematic ETFs.

 • Individual bonds, futures, forex, CFDs, structured products.